rahu1994/qis-notify/Readme.md

 This python script automatically calls the qis-portal of University of Kaiserslautern.
 With the information stored in "cred.conf" the given user is logged in and the grade-table (Master or Bachelor) is fetched.
 If there are some changes to a locally stored file "last_state.hist", the new grades are packed into a mail and sent to the e-mail address provided in cred.conf.
-The "last_state.hist" is the updated with the new grades, that a new request does not fetch the already fetched grades anymore.
+The "last_state.hist" is then updated with the new grades.
+Hence a new request does not fetch the already fetched grades anymore.

 IMPORTANT:
 This only works within the local network of the University or via VPN.